 Sunday Monday Tuesday Wednesday Thursday Friday Saturday

 25 26 27 28 29 30 1

 2 3 4 5 6 7 8

-Payroll 16 11 16

-Filing period end date If payroll falls on Tuesday the 27 th the filing period end date is Friday the 30 th .
+Payroll If payroll falls on Tuesday the 27 th the filing period end date is Friday the 30 th .
 The EFT payment due date is Wednesday the 5 th .

+Filing period end date

 Due date

 • Seasonal.
-Payers who report less than \$50,000 of withholding per year, do not operate their business during the entire calendar year, and do not pay wages while the business is not operating may request a seasonal filing frequency.
+Employers who report less than \$50,000 of withholding per year, do not operate their business during the entire calendar year, and do not pay wages while the business is not operating may request a seasonal filing frequency.
 A monthly return must be filed and payment made for each month during the designated operating season and is due on or before the fifteenth day of the month following the operating month